 Particular highlights from the Natural History Museum's collection are:

 The Natural History Museum's Christmas ice-rink opens between October and early January each year (£12.65 for adults; £8.80 for children).
-The Museum's current exhibition is Whales: Beneath the Surface.
-Running until 28 February 2018, this exhibition shows off over 100 specimens and explains how whales can live to be 200!
+The Museum's current exhibition is Venom: Killer and Cure.
+Running until 13 May 2018, this exhibition introduces you to some of the world's most dangerous creatures and their surprising connections with human health.

 The Natural History Museum is West London's top attraction for children.